wp-plugins/easy-google-syntax-highlighter/readme.txt

 == Frequently Asked Questions ==

-<h4>Q How do I get the best performance out of this plugin</h4>
+<h4>How do I get the best performance out of this plugin</h4>

-<p>A Firstly, you should disable any syntax that your blog doesn't use, especially if you are only using a few of the syntax brushes.
+<p>Firstly, you should disable any syntax that your blog doesn't use, especially if you are only using a few of the syntax brushes.
 Secondly, if your blog has a footer, you should enable the option to put the brushes in the footer.</p>

 == Changelog ==